exowanderer/SpitzerDeepLearningNetwork/README.md

 First: Randomize samples with replacement to generate bootstrapped dataset with out of bag error handling.

-Second: Randomly choose an activation function: sigmoid, tanh, relu, conv1d + max pooling.
-   - defines genus of the butterflies
+Second: Randomly choose an activation function: sigmoid, tanh, relu, conv1d + max pooling - defines the genus of the butterflies

 Third: Randomly design the network architecture: